 Category 3: Any other person/entity

 10. What educational certificate is required to qualify as a new entrant?

-A FETAC Level 6 Advanced Certificate in Agriculture or equivalent is the required education standard for registering a partnership.
-A full list of recognised qualifications is available at http://www.teagasc.ie/collaborativearrangements/.
-Qualifications that are not included on the approved list must be verified by Ms Carmel Finlay of Teagasc as meeting the required equivalence of Level 6.
+A QQI Level 6 Advanced Certificate in Agriculture or equivalent is the required education standard for registering a partnership.
+A full list of recognised qualifications is available on the Department of Agriculture, Food and The Marine website.
+Qualifications that are not included on the approved list must be verified by Teagasc as meeting the required equivalence of Level 6.

-However, to register a partnership, a category (ii) partner must have at a minimum a “letter of expression of interest” in enrolling in an approved education course.
-Many of the scheme benefits will be withheld until such time as the category (ii) partner (young trained farmer) is either enrolled in or has completed the required level of agricultural education.
+However, to register a partnership, a category 2 partner must have at a minimum enrolled in an approved education course.
+Many of the scheme benefits will be withheld until such time as the category 2 partner (trained farmer) has completed the required level of agricultural education.

 11. If I enter into a partnership with my son/daughter will I need to add their name to the herd number?

 Yes, the herd number should be in the same name as the partnership.
-An ER1.1 for is required to add a name to a herd number.
-Advice on the addition of names to herd number should be sought from local District Veterinary Office (DVO).
+An ER1.1 form is required to add a name to a herd number.
+Advice on the addition of names to herd number should be sought from local Regional Veterinary Office (RVO).